Waste Isolation Pilot Plant: Early construction and testing complications

-In 1979 Congress authorized construction of the facility.
+In 1979, the U.S. Congress authorized construction of the facility.
 In addition to formal authorization, Congress redefined the level of waste to be stored in the WIPP from high temperature to transuranic, or low level, waste.
 Transuranic waste often consists of materials which have come in contact with radioactive substances such as plutonium and uranium.
 This often includes gloves, tools, rags, and assorted machinery often used in the production of nuclear fuel and weapons.
 Although much less potent than nuclear reactor byproducts, this waste still remains radioactive for approximately 24,000 years.
 This change in classification led to a decrease in safety parameters for the proposed facility, allowing construction to continue at a faster pace.

 The first extensive testing of the facility was due to begin in 1988.
 The proposed testing procedures involved interring samples of low level waste in the newly constructed caverns.
 Various structural and environmental tests would then be performed on the facility to verify its integrity and to prove its ability to safely contain nuclear waste.
 Opposition from various external organizations delayed actual testing into the early 1990s.
 Attempts at testing were resumed in October 1991 with US Secretary of Energy James Watkins announcing that he would begin transportation of waste to the WIPP.